w3c/wai-curricula/intro.md

 ### Notes

-  * **Technical jargon** &mdash; This teaching unit explores teachnical standards and resources, which include technical jargon.
+  * **Technical jargon** &mdash; This teaching unit explores technical standards and resources, which include technical jargon.
 It will be important to explain terms and phrases in a more understandable way to most learners.